Custom Wine Cellar in Carmel, Indiana

 Frequently Asked Questions About Custom Wine Cellars and Basement Wine Rooms

-Do I need a cooling unit for a wine cellar in a basement?
+Do I need climate control for a basement wine cellar?

 How many bottles can a custom wine cellar hold?